abgox/abgo_bucket/README.md

 1. When using official or third-party `buckets`, there may be the following issues.

     - Some apps doesn't `persist` data.(Don't include apps that do not necessarily `persist` data.)
-        - `abgo_bucket` uses soft link to persist data, which is not limited to data in app directories, including app data under directories such as `$env: AppData` and `$env: LocalAppData`.
+        - `abgo_bucket` uses soft link to persist data, which is not limited to data in app directories, including app data under directories such as `$env:AppData` and `$env:LocalAppData`.
     - After uninstalling app, local data was not cleaned up. (e.g. the app's data under `$env:AppData`,`$env:LocalAppData` or other directory.)
         - When the app in `abgo_bucket` is uninstalled, all related app data will be deleted, and only the data in the `persist` directory will be retained.
         - If you use the `-p/--purge` parameter when uninstalling, the data in the `persist` directory will also be deleted.